 Really Simple CAPTCHA requires that GD and FreeType PHP libraries be installed on your server in order to create CAPTCHA images.
 If you are not certain if they are installed, ask your server administrator.

 Contact Form 7 creates a temporary folder and stores any CAPTCHA files there.
-In most cases, the location of the temporary folder is wp-contents/uploads/wpcf7_captcha, but it can be different depending on your settings.
+In most cases, the location of the temporary folder is wp-content/uploads/wpcf7_captcha, but it can be different depending on your settings.

 This folder is created automatically, but sometimes it can fail.
 A possible cause for this is that the parent folder doesn’t have sufficient writing permissions.
 In such cases, you can change the permissions or create a folder manually.